How I Got Rid Of My Cellulite

-Here’s a subject that every woman knows too well - cellulite.
+Here’s a subject that every woman knows too well – cellulite.
 No matter how “fat,” “skinny,” or “fit” you are, we all experience cellulite.
-It’s a common condition among women, and some men experience it as well.
+It’s a common condition among women (especially on our legs), and some men experience it as well.
 So what is it?
 And how do we get rid of it?

 Don't Compare Yourself to Celebrities with Plastic Surgeons

 Let’s start with the Kardashians, shall we?
 You will notice that they have almost ZERO cellulite on their so-called “all-natural” bodies.
 I just laughed writing that; they have so much work done, it’s a joke.
 They get cellulite treatments all the time.
 Recently, pictures surfaced of Kim on vacation in a bathing suit.
 In the photos, she has cellulite all over her backside.
 I saw them and thought, “Oh wow, she’s finally trying to be a normal human and stop acting so perfect.”